fontanf/optimizationtools/README.md

 * Get the number of values taken by at least one element: `O(1)`
 * Loop through values taken by at least one element: `O(number of values taken by at least one element)`

+### SortedOnDemandArray

+An array for which it is possible to request the `i`th smallest element without requiring to sort the whole array.
+It can be faster than a complete sorting if only a small fraction of the elements are requested.

 ## Utils

 * Bob Floyd's algorithm to draw `k` different integers in `[0, u]`.
 Typically used to draw seeds for each thread of a parallel algorithm from the initial seed.